Phase III Experiment Management

 The calibrations are located on TACC, and are largely handled by the automatic pipelines as of 2019.
 If you need to access older data we can help with that.
 Many old calibration files are located in the calibration directory on the machine

 hydra.as.utexas.edu.
 Each night is labeled by year, month and day as YYYYMMDD.

 You should first look at the night report and look for calibrations for your configuration.
-If you do not see them or if you are looking for a specific standard star then you could try using our Calibration Finder to generate a list of all of the calibrations taken in any given month.
+If you do not see them or if you are looking for a specific standard star then you could try using our (somewhat out-dated!)
+Calibration Finder to generate a list of all of the calibrations taken in any given month.